 In any case, whether you’re deep-frying or stir-frying, cutting the bean thread noodle cross-wise ahead of time will make them much easier to manage.

 Mung beans and mung bean thread noodles have many health benefits:

 - Mung beans contain high levels of multiple nutrients including manganese, potassium, magnesium, folate, copper, zinc, and various B vitamins.

-- They can help to prevent birth defects and abnormalities in the brain of the fetus.
+- They can help to prevent congenital disabilities and abnormalities in the brain of the fetus.